mjoe/docker-alias/README.md

 ## Install

-The following one-liner creates a directory for keeping this git repo local and invokes the supplied install script.
+The following one-liner installs the profile on your system.

 ```bash
 curl -sSL https://raw.github.com/mjoe/docker-alias/master/install.sh | sh
 ```

-The repo will be stored in the current working directory.
+The git repo will be cloned in the current working directory.
 You can choose an other location by exporting an env variable `DA_HOME` before the install script is executed.

 ```bash
 export DA_HOME=/my/location && curl -sSL https://raw.github.com/mjoe/docker-alias/master/install.sh | sh